 Homeowners who are starting to see German cockroaches in the daytime may have a large problem.
 The cracks and crevices may be getting overcrowded.
 The food and water may be hard to find at night.
 There is a reason that the roaches are being forced out of their comfortable hiding places during the day.

-To eliminate the roaches, homeowners can start by eliminating the food, water, and hiding places.
-Little things like putting away leftover food promptly and washing dishes before going to bed can make a big difference.
+- Clean Up After Eating – Little things like putting away leftover food promptly and washing dishes before going to bed can make a big difference.

-Pet food should not be left out overnight — the roaches will be the ones that eat it.
-Bottles and cans should be rinsed before they go into the recycle bin.
+- Rinse Recycling – Bottles and cans should be rinsed before they go into the recycle bin.
 The recycle bin should stay outside of the house.

 - Entry Points – It may help to caulk as many of the cracks and crevices as possible, especially near the stove and sink.
 This will keep the roaches from hiding in them.

 Maintenance is an important part of German roach elimination.
 Repair any plumbing leaks and clean up any standing water.
 Using caulk, seal as many of the cracks and crevices in the kitchen as possible.
 This will take away the cockroach hiding places, so it may be necessary to vacuum up roaches again.